beetcb/ms-graph-cli/README.md

 - `refresh_token`: use it to refresh the `access_token`
 - `redirect_uri`: your application redirect uri
 - `client_id`: your application client id
 - `client_secret`: your application client secret(this can be ignored when using public client)
 - `auth_endpoint`: api endpoint to request token
 - `drive_api`: api endpoint to access your drive resource
 - `graph_api`: api endpoint to access ms-graph
 - `site_id`: sharepoint site id

-These are your secret 💕, please keep it safe.
+These are your secrets 💕, please keep it safe.

+## TODO

+- [ ] Create a local server to catch the redirect `code`